-The family will hold a private burial service as per Shirley’s wishes and is planning a “Celebration of Life” for all in the fall.
+As per Shirley’s wishes, a private burial service has been held.
 Should family or friends wish, donations to Central Plains Cancer Services, 318 Sask.
 Ave.
 E., Portage la Prairie, MB R1N 0K8, would be appreciated.

 Never far from thought, Always in our heart.